hlashbrooke/WordPress-Plugin-Template/readme.txt

 == Frequently Asked Questions ==

-= What is the plugin tepmlate for? =
+= What is the plugin template for? =

 This plugin template is designed to help you get started with any new WordPress plugin.